nirbhay14/LIthology-prediction/README.md

 # LIthology-prediction
-Lithology prediction based on drilling data will be useful for real-time geosteering in the oil and gas industry.
+Lithology prediction using Adaboostclassifier based on drilling data  that will be useful for real-time geosteering in the oil and gas industry.